What Is Indoor Wellness Pool Design?

 How much does indoor wellness pool design cost?

-Prices differ across the board in terms of size, mechanical systems and finishes.
-The residential projects that are high end usually involve high investments because of the structural reinforcement and climate control systems.
+Prices differ across the board in terms of size, mechanical systems, and finishes.
+The residential projects that are high-end usually involve high investments because of the structural reinforcement and climate control systems.

 What HVAC system is best for indoor wellness pools?

-It must have a special natatorium HVAC with inbuilt dehumidification and heat recovery.
+It must have a special natatorium HVAC with in-built dehumidification and heat recovery.
 Normal residential systems are inadequate.

 How do you control humidity in indoor pool spaces?